Software Engineer Performance Reviews Explained

-So, what is the right way of conducting performance reviews?
-The answer will depend on many factors, ranging from the organization’s size and goals to more granular aspects of an engineer’s performance.
+So, what is the right way of conducting a software developer performance review?
+The answer will depend on many factors like the organization’s size and goals, as well as more granular aspects of an engineer’s performance.

 Management Performance Reviews

 Managers play a leading role in engineering performance reviews.
 In many smaller organizations, a direct manager may be the only person conducting a review.
 This is usually not the case in big companies, as their review processes are often more complex and involve more people in various roles and departments.
-Bigger organizations also tend to use peer reviews and self-assessments more often than smaller organizations.
+Bigger organizations also tend to use peer reviews and self-assessments more often.

 Performance reviews have come a long way since major corporations adopted them in the second half of the 20th century, but the history of performance reviews is beyond the scope of this article, as is the behavioral psychology that underpins some performance review models.
 Instead, this piece focuses on the practical aspects of the process, starting with management’s responsibilities.

-Although approaches may vary depending on the size and type of organization, some basic tenets apply to most, if not all, review situations.
+Although approaches may vary depending on the size and type of organization, some basic tenets apply to most review situations.